×

 Care of Taro and Ayers Pear

-Care of Taro and Ayers Pear include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Ayers Pear pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Ayers Pear include pruning, fertilizers, watering etc. Taro pruning is done and Ayers Pear pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Ayers Pear needs Lots of watering and in winter, it needs Average Water.